Does your child have a scheduled day off from school?

 • Hats

-• Sunscreen / Insect repellent (if applicable season)
+• Sunscreen / Insect repellent (in applicable seasons)

 • Snacks and lunch are the responsibility of each camper